mwri/openapi-spec-agent/README.md

 you make an API call which returns some sort of object, and you have a schema (a `oasa_schema` object) for the response of that API call, then you can pass the response data to the `interpret` function and it will return an `oasa_object` object.
-If the API response is an array, then of course the schema will be for an array too and `interpret` will return an array of `oasa_object` objects.
+If the API response is an array of objects, and the schema is an array of objects too, then `interpret` will return an array of `oasa_object` objects.
 See [oasa_object](#oasa_object) later.

+Objects, arrays, booleans, numbers and strings are supported types.

+Note that interpret is very unforgiving if your schema is incomplete or incorrect!
+If data is missing then check the schema, and specified correctly.
+If you turn on debug (see [oasa_spec](#oasa_spec)) the logging will inform you that data is being lost like this.
+Although this might seem annoying, you don't HAVE to use interpret; there's nothing stopping you using the raw response, but doing so keeps you honest, your schema will be better for it, and possibly any other OpenAPI tooling you use may then work better too.

+Schemas without types are, as per the OpenAPI specification, are matchable to any data, but such data will not be parsed into [oasa_object](#oasa_object) objects, but is included raw (i.e. the property value may be an `Object` instead).
+Of course over use of typeless schemas is a great way of escaping the above mentioned honesty sadly...

 ### oasa_property